International Women’s Day: How One Woman Leader Chooses to #EmbraceEquity

 The Nuru Collective is proud to take this moment to celebrate its women leaders whose expertise and insights have paved the way for meaningful choices for vulnerable families and their communities.
 One of these women leaders is Bless, Nuru Nigeria’s Monitoring and Evaluation Officer.

 Bless – Driving Impact at Nuru Nigeria

-Bless joined Nuru Nigeria in 2018, and in her role, she provides technical oversight and support to Nuru Nigeria’s monitoring systems.
+In 2018, Bless joined Nuru Nigeria, and in her role, she provides technical oversight and support to Nuru Nigeria’s monitoring systems.
 Bless is a vital part of the Nuru Nigeria team, ensuring that the organization’s programming is both delivering impact and adapting with lessons learned to provide timely support to farmers.
 Operating in northeast Nigeria–a fragile region formerly under Boko Haram control–presents its challenges.
 Yet Bless has successfully ensured proper data collection and database maintenance to drive the organization forward and equip it for scaling.
 Bless says that “Nuru Nigeria is doing a great job building the resilience of rural farmers through agribusiness mastery,” and she enjoys “being an agent that contributes to this great impact and positive story.”

 Women’s Economic Empowerment Survey Launch at Nuru Nigeria

 In the fall, after months of careful planning supported by Ian Schwenke, Nuru International’s Monitoring, Evaluation, and Learning Senior Associate, Bless launched Nuru’s first women’s economic empowerment (WEE) survey.
 Women’s economic empowerment is the process of enabling women to participate fully in the economic life of their communities and societies, and to benefit from the resulting opportunities and resources.